dshoreman/spark/README.md

 Install
 ------
 To install just wget the raw file from this repo into your /usr/local/bin or any other place that is part of your $PATH.
+Then issue the following command in your terminal:

-Then chmod u+x spark.
+    chmod u+x spark.

 Usage
 ------